 Share-based compensation expense for employees and directors is recognized in the statement of operations based on estimated amounts, including the grant date fair value and the expected service period.
 For stock options, we estimate the grant date fair value using a binomial valuation model, which requires the use of multiple subjective inputs including estimated future volatility, expected forfeitures and the expected term of the awards.
 We estimate our expected future volatility based on our stock's historical price volatility.
 Our stock's future volatility may differ from our estimated volatility at the grant date.
+RSUs are measured using the grant date fair value of our common stock.
+The estimated fair values of the stock options and RSUs, including the effect of estimated forfeitures, are expensed over the vesting period.

 Share-based compensation recorded in our statement of operations is based on awards expected to ultimately vest and has been reduced for estimated forfeitures.
 Our estimated forfeiture rates may differ from actual forfeiture rates which would affect the amount of expense recognized during the period.
 We recognize the value of the awards on a straight-line basis over the awards' requisite service periods.
 The requisite service period is generally the time over which our share-based awards vest.